nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_observations.md

 ## Coded Resources ##

-The text section should be linked to the following FHIR Resources to provide the textual information in a coded format.
+The text section should be linked to the following FHIR resources to provide the textual information in a coded format.

 ## Blood Pressure Observation ##